Sugar plantations in Hawaii: Importing labor

 When Hawaiian plantations began to produce on a large scale, it became obvious that a labor force needed to be imported.
-The Hawaiian population was 1/6 its pre-1778 size due to ravaging disease brought by foreigners.
+The Hawaiian population was one-sixth (17%) of its pre-1778 size due to ravaging diseases brought in by foreigners.
 Additionally, Hawaiian people saw little use for working on the plantations when they could easily subsist by farming and fishing.
 Plantation owners quickly began importing workers which dramatically changed Hawaiʻi's demographics and is an extreme example of globalization.

 In 1850 the first imported worker arrived from China.
-Between 1852 and 1887, almost 50,000 Chinese arrived to work in Hawaiʻi, while 38% of them returned to China.
+Between 1852 and 1887, almost 50,000 Chinese individuals arrived to work in Hawaiʻi, while 38% of them returned to China.
 Although help was needed to work the fields, new problems, like feeding, housing and caring for new employees, were created for many of the planters since the Chinese immigrants did not live off the land like Native Hawaiians, who required little support.
 To prevent their workforce from organizing effectively against them, plantation managers diversified the ethnicities of their workforce, and in 1878 the first Japanese arrived to work on the plantations.
-Between 1885–1924, 200,000 Japanese people arrived with 55% returning to Japan.
-Between 1903–1910, 7,300 Koreans arrived and only 16% returned to Korea.
+Between 1885 and 1924, 200,000 Japanese people arrived with 55% returning to Japan.
+Between 1903 and 1910, 7,300 Koreans arrived and only 16% returned to Korea.
 In 1906 Filipino people first arrived.
 Between 1909 and 1930, 112,800 Filipinos came to Hawaiʻi with 36% returning to the Philippines.

 Plantation owners worked hard to maintain a hierarchical caste system that prevented worker organization, and divided the camps based on ethnic identity.
 An interesting outcome of this multi-cultural workforce and globalization of plantation workers was the emergence of a common language.
 Known as Hawaiian Pidgin, this hybrid primarily of Hawaiian, English, Japanese, Chinese, and Portuguese allowed plantation workers to communicate effectively with one another and promoted a transfer of knowledge and traditions among the groups.
 A comparison of 1959–2005 racial categories shows the ongoing shifts.

 A unique operation was the Kohala Sugar Company, known as "The Missionary Plantation" since it was founded by Reverend Elias Bond in 1862 to support his church and schools.
 He protested the slave-like conditions, and the profits made him one of the largest benefactors to other missions.
 It operated for 110 years.